Beehive Data Analytics

 Estimate resources

-We also detect different cells to estimate ratio of resources.
-Balancing nectar and pollen between colonies can prevent starvation
+Detect cells and estimate resource ratios.
+Balancing nectar and pollen between colonies can prevent starvation.

 Measure mite infestation

-Detect and count varroa mites infesting your bees without the need of killing bees with alcohol washing test
+Detect and count varroa mites without killing bees with an alcohol wash test.

 Learn from AI

-Given all of the hive context, get a one-button advice from a large language model on the next steps
+Use hive context to get one-button advice from a large language model on possible next steps.

 Take notes

-Use ipad pencil or mouse to draw on top of the frame to highlight important regions
+Use an iPad pencil or mouse to draw on top of the frame and highlight important regions.

 Spy on bees